Exact and Heuristic Algorithms for Constrained Biclustering: Computational results

 \subsection{Implementation details}

 The exact solver, named {\tt CBICL-BB} (Constrained Biclustering/Biclique Branch-and-Bound), is implemented in C++ with some routines written in MATLAB (version 2022b).
 The SDP relaxation at each node is solved by means of SDPNAL+, a state-of-the-art MATLAB software that implements an augmented Lagrangian method for SDPs with bound constraints \citep{sun2020sdpnal+}.
 We set the accuracy tolerance of SDPNAL+ to $10^{-4}$ in the relative KKT residual.
 We use Gurobi (version 11.0.0) to solve the ILPs within the rounding heuristic.
-As for the cutting-plane setting, we randomly separate at most $100,000$ valid cuts, sort them in decreasing order with respect to the violation, and add the first $10,000$ violated ones in each iteration.
+As for the cutting-plane setting, we randomly separate at most $100,000$ valid cuts (i.e., pair and triangular inequalities), sort them in decreasing order with respect to the violation, and add the first $10,000$ violated ones in each iteration.
+Although the pair inequalities are theoretically implied by the triangle inequalities together with the row-sum equalities (see Remark~7 in~\cite{de2022ratio}), in practice, violated pair inequalities are added iteratively, as their inclusion has been observed to enhance the numerical stability of {SDPNAL+}, leading to faster convergence and smaller primal–dual residuals.
+In addition, inactive pair and triangle inequalities are removed at each iteration using a tolerance of $10^{-4}$.
 We stop the cutting-plane procedure when the separation routine does not find violated inequalities or when the relative difference of the upper bound between two consecutive iterations is less than or equal to $10^{-3}$.
 Moreover, the obtained set of inequalities at every node are inherited by the child nodes when branching is performed.
 Finally, we visit the tree with the best-first search strategy and require an optimality tolerance of $10^{-3}$ on the gap, i.e., we terminate the branch-and-cut method when {$(UB - LB)/UB \leq 10^{-3}$}, where UB and LB denote the best upper and lower bounds, respectively.

 The heuristic solver is named \texttt{CBICL-LR} (Constrained Biclustering/Biclique {Low-Rank}) and is implemented in MATLAB.
 In line with standard practice (see, e.g., \cite{cifuentes2021burer}), we select \( r \) as the smallest integer satisfying \( r(r+1)/2 > c \), where \( c \) is the number of constraints in the original SDP.
 In Algorithm \ref{alg:ALM}, the point $(Z_U^0, Z_V^0)$ is randomly choosen within the set $\Omega_U \times \Omega_V$ and parameters $\beta_1 = 10$, $\gamma = 2$, $\tau = 0.5$.
 The ALM stops when the overall residual in Eq. \eqref{eq:alm_tol_eps} falls below~$\varepsilon_{\textrm{ALM}} = 10^{-3}$.
 The inner loop terminates once the block-wise subproblem attains an approximate stationary point with tolerance $\varepsilon_k = \varepsilon_{\textrm{ALM}}$ for all $k \in \mathbb{N}$.
 The adopted parameters for the Armijo backtracking line-search in Algorithm \ref{alg:GS} are $\theta = 0.5$, $\sigma = 10^{-4}$ and the parameters for the steplength selection are $M_\alpha = 2$ and $\tau_{\alpha} = 0.1$.
 All experiments were run on a laptop equipped with an \mbox{Intel\,(R)\,i7-13700H} CPU, $32$\,GB\,RAM, and Ubuntu~22.04.3~LTS.
 To promote reproducibility and facilitate further research in the field, the source code is publicly available at \url{https://github.com/antoniosudoso/cbicl}.